Find Schools

 • Clinical Analyst

-There were about 37,200 jobs for Statistician in 2016 (in the United States).
+In 2016, there was an estimated number of 37,200 jobs in the United States for Statistician.
 New jobs are being produced at a rate of 33.9% which is above the national average.
 The Bureau of Labor Statistics predicts 12,600 new jobs for Statistician by 2026.
-The BLS estimates 4,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 4,400 job openings in this field each year.

 undefined